aditya-manit/cloudskew-landing/about/cloudskew-architecture.md

 [Terraform](https://www.terraform.io/docs/index.html) scripts are used to provision all of the Azure resources & services shown in the architecture diagram (storage accounts, app services, CDN, DNS zone, container registry, functions, sql server, service bus etc).
 Use of terraform allows us to easily achieve parity in dev, test & prod environments.
 Although these three environments are mostly identical clones of each other, there are some minor differences:

-* App configuration data stored in Key Vault will have different values.
+* Across the dev, test and prod environments, the app configuration data stored in the Key Vaults will have the same key names but different values.
 This helps apps to bootstrap accordingly.
 * The dev environments are ephemeral, created on demand and are disposed when not in use.
 * For cost reasons, smaller resource SKUs are used in dev & test environments (e.g. Basic/B 5 DTUs SQL Azure in test environment as compared to Standard/S0 20 DTU in production).